cloud-gov/cg-workshop/02-slides-lab.md

 If it’s a web process, it binds to a TCP port Instances are distributed across multiple cells
 Router distributes traffic across instances

+^ If you look at the labs04-app/Gemfile you'll see a lot of dependencies that the buildpack handles.

 ---